|Fees||Look up fees|

 - Assess the commercial viability of engineering projects

-- Select an appropriate procurement strategy for a particular project
+- Evaluate procurement strategies for a particular project

-- Be capable of interpreting the scope and meaning of contract documents for the delivery of engineering projects
+- Choose appropriate contract documents for the delivery of engineering projects

 - Identify and manage risks and opportunities inherent in engineering projects

-- Understand how to administer and manage contracts based on Australian General Conditions of Contract in respect to extensions of time, variations and quality
+- Apply contracts in respect to extensions of time, variations and quality

 - Ability to communicate effectively with the engineering team and with the community at large